You always want to increase blog traffic to boost your exposure

 This gives a clear sense as to what you are directing them to, so the reader will be attracted, and then interested in your other post.

 Tip!
 You can keep track of your internal links by using Google Analytics.

 5. Always research your blog post title

-Whatever topic you are writing about, do a basic keyword search on Google and try to discover certain keywords that you can include in your title that will help more people find your post.
+Whatever topic you are writing about, do some basic keywords research on Google and try to discover certain keywords or long tail keywords that you can include in your title that will help more people find your post.